Early Summer Trout Fishing In Rivers: Tips and Tactics

 Use adequate fishing gear.

-If you have to pick only one rod for fly fishing in early summer, it should be 8 ½ foot, four weight.
-In general, any 9 feet long, 4 to 6-weight fly rod fitted with a floating line will do the job in most environments and situations.
+Any 9-foot long, 4 to 6-weight fly rod fitted with a floating line will do the job in most environments and situations.

-5 to 7 foot spinning rods and size 15 to 20 spinning reels are great for small stream fishing with lures or baits.
-I prefer longer 8 to 12 foot rods for float fishing or bottom bouncing on bigger rivers.
+5 to 7-foot spinning rods and size 15 to 20 spinning reels are great for small stream fishing with lures or baits.
+I prefer longer 8 to 12-foot rods for float fishing or bottom bouncing on bigger rivers.

 Find a good fishing spot.

-- Along the river banks
+• Along the river banks

-- Log jams and boulders
+• Log jams and boulders

-- Mouths of creek tributaries
+• Mouths of creek tributaries

 Water Temps For Summer Trout Fishing